Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 Hydrocodone is available through hundreds of prescription formulas – including generic and brand name drugs.
 The most frequently prescribed hydrocodone products are:

-Both of these drugs contain a combination of hydrocodone and acetaminophen.1
+All of these drugs are combination analgesics – formulated with both hydrocodone and acetaminophen.1

 Widespread Use and Abuse of Hydrocodone